ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 There MAY be multiple envid attributes if the attested keys simultaneously belong to multiple environments.

-Note that by including envid as a Platform Attribute, this implies that it applies to all attested key entities.
-If the HSM needs to attest multiple keys across multiple disjoint environments, then multiple PKIXAttestations are required.
+Note that by including envid as a platform attribute, this implies that it applies to all attested key entities.
+If the HSM needs to attest multiple keys across multiple disjoint environments, then multiple PkixEvidences are required.
 This naturally enforces privacy constraints of only attesting a single environment at a time.

+EDNOTE: JPF I do not understand this sub-section

 If an envdid request attribute contains a value, this means that the Presenter is requesting that only keys belogning to the given environment be included in the returned attestation.